A , B, C, D, E, F, G, H, I, J, K, L, M, N, O, P, Q, R, S, T, U, V, W, X, Y, Z

 Tim Carr ....
 Paul

-Release Date: Direct-to-DVD: 2000
+Release Date: Direct-to-DVD: August 14, 2001

 Rating:

-A bloodthirsty killer named Matthew Hackett (Gregory Wood) gets hung by a cult of people in the sleepy town of Perrysburg and 15 years later a group of teens involved with a dare club break into an abandoned mansion that is reportedly to be haunted and have the spend the night there.
+A bloodthirsty killer named Matthew Hackett (Gregory Wood) gets hung by a cult of people in the sleepy town of Perrysburg and 15 years later a group of teens involved with a dare club break into an abandoned asylum that is reportedly to be haunted and have the spend the night there.

 One by one the teens end up being murdered by sharp glass, suffocations, death accidents and posessions but they can't seem to escape after they are all trapped in.